 All accepted candidates must conduct themselves as professionals and adhere to the Professional Code of Conduct once accepted into the program of study; they will follow the TMA policy guidelines when working in the museum.

-The Department of Art welcomes Assistant Professor, Barry Whittaker to the faculty at UT.
 Professor Whittaker received his MFA in 2009 from the University of Colorado, Boulder.
-Since his graduation, he has taught digital photography and digital workflow at the Houston Center for Photography; video and digital media at the Art Institute of Houston North; and photography and digital imaging at the Pont-Aven School of Contemporary Art, in Pont-Aven, France.
-Most recently, Barry has been teaching language at an art, music, and design high school in Nara-shi, Japan.
+Since his graduation, he has taught digital photography and digital workflow at the Houston Center for Photography; video and digital media at the Art Institute of Houston North; and photography and digital imaging at the Pont-Aven School of Contemporary Art, in Pont-Aven, France. previously, Barry taught language at an art, music, and design high school in Nara-shi, Japan.